 For as long as I can remember, I’ve been fascinated with cruising to the edge of the Arctic ice pack.
 Several years ago, Alan and I almost made it during a cruise to Norway and beyond.
-But 30 minutes away from the ice pack’s edge, our cruise ship had to turn around for a medical emergency that would save a passenger’s life.

 Fast-forward to an Arctic cruise on a Silversea expedition where the itinerary includes one full day to prowl the edges of the Arctic ice.
 It’s a thrill to be checking this boomer adventure off my bucket list.
-But I’m looking for more than ice, there’s the possibility to see polar bears and other Arctic wildlife.

 Walking out onto Silver Explorer’s bow, I’m surrounded by gray.
-The water’s a dull gray with the sky colored a slightly lighter shade of gray, accented by the white chunks of ice that I’ve come so far to see.
+The water’s a dull gray with the sky colored a slightly lighter shade of gray, accented by the white chunks of polar ice that I’ve come so far to see.

 The Arctic scenery looks like a modernist painting or a gray and white puzzle that needs to be put back together.
 As the ship travels north, flat patches of ice become wider, with less gray water in between.
 Occasionally, a smaller piece glows a glacial blue from the ice that’s underneath the water.

 Turning my gaze away from the white ice and back toward the ship’s decks, a sea of red parkas stands out against Silver Explorer’s white exterior.
 Most of the ship’s guests have donned their red Silversea jackets to watch this journey to the Arctic ice.
-Gazing through binoculars, cameras draped around necks, they’re on the lookout for that special blur of white—polar bears.

 Looking for polar bears on the Arctic ice